Garmin Forerunner 255 vs 955: Which Running Watch Should You Choose

 Finally, the Garmin 955 has a ton more memory onboard.
 It features 32gb of memory, compared to the 4gb of memory on the 255.
 Some of this is probably necessary for the additional features – like full featured maps and Garmin Golf.
 But it also translates into more storage space for music.
 You can store 2,000 songs on the 955 compared to 500 songs on the 255.

 I don’t personally use the music feature, so that doesn’t matter to me.
-But if you’re a heavy user of the music capabilities that might be a big selling point for you.
+But if you’re a heavy user of the music capabilities that could be a big selling point for you.

 Similarities Between the Garmin Forerunner 955 and 255